 Budgeting can either make or break your financial stability.
-Financial mistakes occur from time to time, so it is important to know how to reduce your chances of making them and having a solid budget will help you maintain your financial freedom.
+Financial mistakes occur from time to time, so it is important to know how to reduce your chances of making them and having a solid budget that will help you maintain your financial freedom.
 Let’s take a look at five critical tips to follow to stay on the right course when it comes to budgeting:

 Tip #1: Be Flexible.
 Life happens, which can throw off your budget.
 For example, you get sick and have to pay medical bills you didn’t anticipate, or your car needs new tires or maintenance work.
 Keep your head up high and learn how to move things around in order to meet your overall budgeting goals.

 Tip #2: Plan for Yearly Expenses.
 Many people plan for reoccurring monthly expenses and bills, including groceries, utilities, gas, etc. However, many people forget to budget yearly expenses, such as property taxes and insurance.
 It’s easy to forget about bills that don’t show up at your door every month, but you’re probably better off paying the total bill at once, since most companies charge an extra fee for monthly payments.
 It’s also good to remember things like birthday gifts, medical care, dental care, school supplies and pet care, among others.